Russian state media lauds Putin's 'win' on Bout exchange | Politics

 - Russian Federation

-Bout arrived in Moscow late on Thursday after Russia and the United States swapped the arms dealer for U.S. basketball star Brittney Griner at Abu Dhabi airport.
+Bout arrived in Moscow late on Thursday after Russia and the United States swapped the arms dealer for Griner at Abu Dhabi airport.
 Described by the U.S. Department of Justice as one of the world's most prolific arms dealers who had sold weapons across the globe to terrorists and America's enemies for decades, Bout always denied the charges.

-He was detained in an elaborate sting operation by the U.S. Drug Enforcement Administration in a luxury hotel in Bangkok.
+He was detained in 2008 in an elaborate sting operation by the U.S. Drug Enforcement Administration in a luxury hotel in Bangkok.
 Moscow always maintained he was innocent but he was sentenced to 25 years in jail by a Manhattan court in 2012.
-"It is a capitulation by America," Maria Butina, a lawmaker in the lower house of the Russian parliament told state television on the tarmac of Moscow's Vnukovo airport just as Bout landed.
+"It is a capitulation by America," Maria Butina, a lawmaker in the lower house of the Russian parliament, told state TV on the tarmac of Moscow's Vnukovo airport just as Bout landed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)